 Continue reading »

-We work to create a radical expansion of political organizing on gender identity, gender expression and bodily diversity issues at the local, national, regional and international levels, so that activists participate in all decision-making processes affecting their communities.
-We also contribute to the production and circulation of reliable data and critical analysis on funding dynamics affecting trans* and intersex activism.
+We are working to create a radical expansion of political organizing on gender identity, gender expression and bodily diversity issues at the local, national, regional and international levels so that activists can participate in all decision-making processes affecting their communities.

-Our involvement in the international human rights system aims to end human rights violations based on gender identity, gender expression and bodily diversity issues, including those of criminalization, exclusion, violence, stigma and discrimination.
-We work to facilitate the introduction of gender identity, gender expression and bodily diversity issues in international human rights frameworks.
+Our involvement in the International Human Rights system aims to end human rights violations based on gender identity, gender expression and bodily diversity issues, including those of criminalization, exclusion, violence, stigma and discrimination.